ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 Through these efforts we will set clear expectations for contributions, streamline contributor submissions, and cultivate a contributor network.
 Our hope is that this will spur a new community-sustaining growth phase for Palaeoverse.
-Unfortunately, these lofty goals would require a lot of time and money, and funding for maintenance of preexisting software is scarce (large research grants are usually looking for novel software) and all of the core contributors are busy with many other responsibilities...
+Unfortunately, these lofty goals require a lot of time and money, and funding for maintenance of preexisting software is scarce (large research grants are usually looking for novel software) and all of the core contributors are busy with many other responsibilities...

 ### Research Software Maintenance Fund